flockast/boilerplate-smile/README.md

 `$ npm install` or `$ yarn`

 ## Development
-Run the local webpack-dev-server with livereload and autocompile on [http://localhost:8080/](http://localhost:8080/)<br>
+Run the local webpack-dev-server with livereload and autocompile on localhost<br>
 `$ npm run dev` or `$ yarn dev`

 ## Deployment